cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

-At first I thought that extending `IWebElement` will be enought, but after running my test suit I encounter a few methods from Selenium that accepts `IWebElement` and perform casting to different interfaces that are not in IWebElement inheritance hierarchy.
+At first, I thought that extending `IWebElement` will be enough, but after running my test suit I encounter a few methods from Selenium that accepts `IWebElement` and perform casting to different interfaces that are not in the IWebElement inheritance hierarchy.

-Now we create and implementation of our `IStableWebElement` interface:
+Now we create an implementation of our `IStableWebElement` interface:

 ```csharp
 public class StableWebElement: IStableWebElement